-Matcha's marketplace aggregates content from premium publishers across many lifestyle verticals.
+Matcha's library of licensable content aggregates articles from premium publishers across a number of lifestyle verticals.
 Licensed content is available for you to publish in your Explore tab in Matcha.

 - Why should I use licensed content?